Opel Corsa: Corsa Van

-The Corsa Van was a car derived van based on the corresponding generation of the Corsa superminis that was produced from 1983 to 2018.
-It first appeared in 1983, and was unchanged from the regular car, aside from the panelled rear windows (optional, glazed models were also available) and the missing rear seat.
+The Corsa Van was a car derived van based on the corresponding generation of the Corsa superminis that were produced from 1983 to 2018.
+It first appeared in 1983, and was identical to the regular car, aside from the panelled rear windows (optional, glazed models were also available) and the missing rear seat.
 This was replaced by a flat metal loading floor.
 Payload of the original Corsa A is 405 kg and the entire range of engines was available, at first.

 It was usually marketed under the names used in various countries, such as Corsa Lieferwagen (Germany), Bestelwagen (Dutch), or Fourgonnette (French).
 The Vauxhall version is called the "Corsavan" since 1994, linking it to the earlier Astravan model.
 Earlier models were called Vauxhall Novavan in the United Kingdom.

 Corsa Van variants of later generation Corsas have also been sold under the Opel/Vauxhall brand.
 It was discontinued in 2018.